 Providing reliable electric service to our member cooperatives sometimes requires us to upgrade existing transmission lines or build new ones.
-For information about a current power line project in your area, visit the current projects page.
-If you have received a mailing about a proposed project in your area and have questions, contact your Great River Energy representative listed at the bottom of the project fact sheet.
+If you have received a mailing about a proposed project in your area and have questions, please contact your Great River Energy representative listed at the bottom of the project fact sheet.

 When Great River Energy needs to build a transmission line on someone’s property, a right of way professional works with landowners to obtain easements.
 If you are a landowner in the area of a proposed power line, you will receive information about the project by mail and from a Great River Energy representative.
 You will have opportunities throughout the process to ask questions and provide your input.